In the City: Kathmandu

 Dwarika’s Hotel (9)

-Dwarika’s is one of the city’s finest and a true heritage hotel housing an extensive collection of artefacts from the 13th century onwards.
+Dwarika’s is one of the city’s finest and a true heritage hotel housing an extensive collection of artefacts from the 13th century onward.
 It’s also ideally situated for exploring the Pashupatinath temple and the Buddhist stupa at Boudhanath.

 Hotel Tibet International (10)